rjclardy/pakyow-users/README.md

   bundle exec pakyow server
   ```

-5. Modify the default validations, views, and routes as needed while building out the rest of your app.
+5. Modify the default models, views, and routes as needed while building out the rest of your app.